 I am also grateful to Dr. Steven L. Stephenson, Research Professor, University of Arkansas for his help with the myxomycete identifications.
 Dr. Stephenson kindly sent myxomycete specimens from his extensive collection, and confirmed the identifications of specimens that I sent to him.
 All of the myxomycete spore photos on this website are from specimens whose identity was confirmed by Dr. Stephenson.

 This site will be an ongoing project.
 More photos will be added as they are acquired.
 If you dispute the identification of a species based on the appearance of the spores, please contact me at email@example.com.
 If you have spore photos of your own that you would like to add to this site, you can send them to me at the same e-mail, and I will include them with credit to you if I agree with your species identification.

 I have included microphotographs of the spore at 400x magnification, because this is the magnification often used for identifying and counting spores on air samples.
 However, many of the identifying features are better seen on the 1000x images.

-I have not included macroscopic photographs of the basidiomycetes or ascomycetes, as there are many excellent websites featuring photographs of these fungi.
+I have not included macroscopic photographs of most of the basidiomycetes or ascomycetes, as there are many excellent websites featuring photographs of these fungi.
 I have included photographs of the macroscopic appearance of the myxomycetes where available.